Charles Poliquin Diet Tips and Review

 I suggest using 15 grams of protein for every 50 lbs of bodyweight—you will increase glycogen storage by as much as 40 percent, and will boost the release of the anabolic hormone, IGF-1.

-But they are a long read at 55 pages.
+While these articles are available online for free, they are a long read at 80+ pages.

-This way you can refer to or read it anytime you want without ads, in print, or on a device.
+This way, you can refer to or read this ebook anytime you want without ads, in print, or on a device.